Ardiy0011/printf/README.md

-## _printf
+# _printf

-This project involves retrofited basic implementation of a custom printf() function in C that can handle the following format specifiers:
+This project involves a retrofited basic implementation of a custom printf() function in C that can handles certain format specifiers using switch case statements.

+## Task 0
+This Task handles the following format specifiers and symbols:
-%c: print a single character
+%c: to print a single character
-%s: print a string
+%s: to print a string
-%d: print an integer in decimal format
+%d: to print an integer in decimal format
-%x: print an integer in hexadecimal format etc
+%x: to print an integer in hexadecimal format etc nb : macro has ben used to redefine "return" to "give_us"